fry69/cloudflare-php-log/README.md

 }
 ```

-> **Note**: Authentication is enabled by default.
-If you prefer to keep the endpoint open (not recommended for production), you can comment out the authentication code in `src/index.ts` around lines 47-50.
+> **Note**: Authentication is optional.
+If you leave the `QUERY_TOKEN` secret empty (just hit enter when setting the secret with `wrangler secret put QUERY_TOKEN`), anyone can access the API endpoints.
+They are procteded via a KV cache against hammering though.

 ## Development